Easy Winter Porch Pots: Decorating Around Your Year-Round Evergreen

 • Holly

 I typically use cuttings from boxwood, andromeda, rhododendron, and other evergreen trees because that’s what I have in my yard.
-If you don’t have a good variety, cuttings can be purchased from the local nursery.
+But again, if you don’t have a good variety, cuttings can be purchased from your local nursery.

-How to Take Cuttings for the Front Porch Planter Ideas for Winter
+How to Take Proper Cuttings for Your Front Porch Winter Planters

 Once you determine what shrubs and trees you will take cuttings from, grab pruners and make sure they are clean before you use them.
 I run a Clorox Wipe over them to clean and disinfect them before making cuts to avoid spreading disease and promote good plant hygiene.